Cancer Support Group

 Compassionate Friends Support Group: If you are a member (or a friend) of a family that has suffered the death of a child, The Compassionate Friends is here to help you and provide support for the family.
 This support group is a place where the whole family can gather with others who understand because they are walking the same path.
 Meets the 3rd Tuesday of each month at 7:00 pm at Grace Lutheran Church, 1105 N. Bequette St., Dodgeville.
 For more information, call 935-5278.

-COMMUNITY LINKS SEMINAR SERIES
+COMMUNITY LINKS PROGRAM SERIES

 DIABETES SELF-EDUCATION* GROUP CLASSES